scheidelg/ghpa/README.md

  - If not using GHPA as a GitHub Application, then use GitHub machine accounts instead of regular GitHub user accounts for authentication to the private GitHub repository access via GHPA.

- - If not using GHPA as a GitHub Application and not using GitHub machine accounts, then encourage use of GitHub personal access tokens by enabling the GHPA 'ghpaTokensOnlyFlag' option ('encourage' instead of 'require' because a user could potentially set a 40-character hexadecimal password).
+ - If not using GHPA as a GitHub Application and not using GitHub machine accounts, then encourage use of GitHub personal access tokens by enabling the GHPA 'ghpaTokensOnlyFlag' option ('encourage' instead of 'require' because a user could potentially set a password of 40 hexadecimal characters).

  - When creating a GitHub personal access token, make sure that your users limite the scope of the token.